araobp/data-science/STM32/RockPaperScissors.md

 => [Code](RockPaperScissors)

-Its recognition performance is good.
+Its recognition performance is very good.

 This experiment proves that twenty of DCT Type-II coefficients with a small DNN is sufficient for recognizing rock/paper/scissors.